Appian Corporation: French Energy Operator GRDF Enlists Appian's Low-code Platform for Enterprise-wide Deployment

-RESTON, Va., July 24, 2017 (GLOBE NEWSWIRE) -- Appian (http://www.appian.com/) (NASDAQ:APPN) today announces that leading French gas distributor GRDF (http://www.grdf.fr/) will deploy its latest enterprise application developed on Appian's low-code platform.
+RESTON, Va., 2017-07-24 14:00 CEST (GLOBE NEWSWIRE) -- Appian (NASDAQ:APPN) today announces that leading French gas distributor GRDF will deploy its latest enterprise application developed on Appian's low-code platform.
 The new application is designed to manage the extension of gas distribution networks in France, and will be deployed to more than 2,500 users across GRDF.
 This marks GRDF's fifth major application deployed on the Appian Platform.

 GRDF is already benefitting from Appian's low-code applications, which enhance the customer experience and transform traditional business methods to more efficient and agile processes.
 Appian provides GRDF with the speed needed to capitalize on opportunities that the digital world presents, as well as the power to streamline complex business processes.